BIGGESTBADDESTUGMANIAFAN/UTAH-DEER-SOCIAL/README.md

 client runs in a pygame window (needs pygame to be used). names must not contain spaces.

-cotnains like DOS protection ish i think idk this is a year old atp

 might also have some markup for clients